Mazda CX-5 Interior

 - "The front bucket seats are comfortable and have enough bolstering for aggressive driving.
 The backseat readily accommodates adults, and the backrest folds flat with the cargo floor when more utility is needed." -- Cars.com (2014)

-The 2015 CX-5 comes standard with a four-speaker stereo with an auxiliary input and USB port.
-Optional features include dual-zone automatic climate control, Bluetooth, an upgraded Bose audio system, HD Radio, satellite radio, navigation, a moonroof, a rearview camera, a 5.8-inch touch-screen display, blind spot monitoring and low-speed automatic braking.
+Standard features in the 2016 Mazda CX-5 include Bluetooth phone and audio connectivity, push-button start, a four-speaker stereo with voice commands, an auxiliary input jack and a USB port.
+Options include dual-zone automatic climate control, a nine-speaker Bose audio system, a Mazda Connect infotainment system with a 7-inch touch-screen display, satellite radio, navigation, a power moonroof, a rearview camera, lane departure warning, blind spot monitoring with rear cross traffic alert, adaptive cruise control and low-speed automatic braking with forward collision warning.

 - "In the rear, the hatch has a couple of functional Easter eggs that are likely to make a positive difference in daily use.
 I like the way the privacy screen can be attached to the rear gate and lift with it as the gate opens, allowing excellent access to the hatch without having to remove and/or stow the privacy screen.
 The second row of seats is offered in two folding configurations: the 60/40 split (standard on the Sport) and the 40/20/40 split (standard on the Grand Touring).
 Of the two, the 40/20/40 split offers an ingeniously functional middle pass-through that allows for the storage of long items such as skis or studs while maintaining the use of both 2-row seats." -- AutoTrader (2014)